 Candidate name Candidate number

 Centre name Centre number

 Candidate:

-I confirm that all work submitted is my own, have used. and that I have acknowledged all sources I
+I confirm that all work submitted is my own, and used. d that I have acknowledged all sources I have

 Candidate signature Date

-Internal assessor:
+Internal:

-I confirm that all work was conducted under authenticity of the candidate's work, and an knowledge, the work produced is solely that satisfied that, to the best of my
+I confirm that all work was conducted under continuous the candidate's work, and am satisfied that, to the is solely that of the candidate.

 Internal assessor signature Date